 - Metropolitan Highway System (MHS) operates the Boston Extension from Exits 14-15 east to Massachusetts 1A near Logan International Airport (BOS).
 This section also includes the myriad tunnels and bridges that were built as part of the Big Dig project in and around Downtown Boston and the airport

 The original mainline began construction in 1955 and opened in 1957.
-The Massachusetts Turnpike ran east from the New York Thruway to what is now Interstate 95 & Massachusetts 128 (Yankee Division Highway).
+The Massachusetts Turnpike ran east from the New York Thruway to what is now Interstate 95 [Massachusetts 128] (Yankee Division Highway).
 In 1960, attention turned toward construction of the final 15 miles of the turnpike into the city center.
 It would prove to be a difficult stretch to construct, as it passed through areas already built out.
-Groundbreaking for the extension was in September 1962, and the route was extended east to Interstate 93 by February 1965.7 An ancillary route, the Interstate 695 Inner Belt, was planned to connect the Turnpike to I-93 (then planned as part of I-95 through Boston).
+Groundbreaking for the extension was in September 1962, and the turnpike was extended east to the Fitzgerald Expressway (then unsigned I-95/now I-9325) by February 1965.7 An ancillary route, the Interstate 695 Inner Belt, was planned to connect the Turnpike with the Northeast and Southeast Expressways.
 However, that road was not constructed as a result of community opposition, including protests from students at the Massachusetts Institute of Technology (MIT).8

 Interstate 90 Profile of Eastern/Western Terminus